Wills Power of Attorney Legal Advice How it Works Pricing

 3. Check in with the family

-Generally, it’s important to be well-groomed and wear smart clothing as a gesture of respect to the family in mourning.
-While conservative outfits aren’t always needed for more relaxed funerals, it’s still considerate to choose a tidy appearance with low-key colours to make sure the service is focused on the deceased.
+Generally, it's important to be well-groomed and wear smart clothing as a gesture of respect to the family in mourning.
+While traditional funeral attire isn't always needed for more relaxed funerals, it's still considerate to choose a tidy appearance with low-key colours to make sure the service is focused on the deceased.

 If you’re not in the position to reach out to the family or haven’t been advised on what to wear, here are a few helpful tips to consider when dressing for a funeral.